17 Incredibly Useful Tips for Airbnb Hosts

 The little things speak volumes.

-A couple of chocolates on the pillow or a few extra vegetables from your garden may not cost a lot, but they go a long way with making guests feel at home in your Airbnb.
+A couple of chocolates on the pillow or a few extra vegetables from your garden may not cost a lot, but they go a long way toward making guests feel at home in your Airbnb.

-We have received homemade cakes, homemade chicken noodle soup, fresh zucchinis and tomatoes, bottles of wine, olive oil, sliced fruit, and other odds and ends from hosts.
+We have received homemade cakes, homemade chicken noodle soup, fresh zucchinis and tomatoes, bottles of wine, olive oil, sliced fruit, and other odds-and-ends from hosts.

 We’ve also had hosts who went above and beyond by offering us rides to and from the bus/train station, making sure that we had no trouble finding their property.

 Is any of this necessary to have a great experience?
-No, in fact, one of our favorite Airbnb hosts of all time didn’t provide any of those things (but they did have the best, clearest expectations and communication style that we’ve ever seen).
+No, in fact, one of our favorite Airbnb hosts of all time didn’t provide any of those things (but they did have the clearest expectations and communication style that we’ve ever seen).

 If you have a kitchen, stock it.

-The difference between supplying one worn frying pan or supplying two frying pans, two pots, and an array of basic spices isn’t much in terms of financial investment–but it will make an entirely different impression on your guests.
+The difference between supplying one worn frying pan or supplying two frying pans, two pots, and an array of basic spices isn’t much in terms of financial investment, but it will make an entirely different impression on your guests.

-I always do a little happy dance when a host stocks salt and pepper–they cost essentially nothing, but it gets very annoying buying them once a week while traveling.
+They cost essentially nothing, but it gets very annoying buying them once a week while traveling!

 Be sure to add a personal touch to the property.